 No cancellation of a public contract shall, unless limited by the terms of the particular contract, restrict or abrogate any other remedy available to the City that is provided either by law or under the particular contract.

-The City shall provide the contractor written notice of the grounds for cancellation or termination and of its intention to cancel the contract or terminate the contractor's performance. /f the contractor provided a performance and payment bond, the surety shall also be provided with a copy of the notice of contract cancellation or contractor termination.
+The City shall provide the contractor written notice of the grounds for cancellation or termination and of its intention to cancel the contract or terminate the contractor's performance.
+If the contractor provided a performance and payment bond, the surety shall also be provided with a copy of the notice of contract cancellation or contractor termination.
 The notice shall include the effective date of the intended cancellation or termination, the grounds for cancellation or termination and notice of the amount of time (if any) in which the City will permit the contractor to correct the failure to perform.
 The public contract may provide contract cancellation or contractor termination procedures that are different from or in addition to, those provided in this rule.

 If the contractor has provided a performance and payment bond, the City may afford the contractor's surety the opportunity, upon the surety's receipt of a contractor termination notice, to provide a substitute contractor to complete performance of the contract.
 Performance by the substitute contractor shall be rendered pursuant to all material provisions of the original contract, including the provisions of the performance and payment bond.
 Such substitute performance does not involve the award of a new public contract and shall not be subject to competitive procurement requirements.